forbesmyester/SyncIt/README.md

 Even if you do intend to use this project by itself I suggest you take a look at the [Factory class in SyncItBootstrap](https://github.com/forbesmyester/SyncItBootstrap/blob/master/public/js/SyncItFactory.js)

+I have also done a talk about this project for London Node.JS which is available on [YouTube](https://www.youtube.com/watch?v=wm_OoWabMPk&feature=youtu.be).
+If you want to follow along with the slides there is a copy [on Google Drive](https://docs.google.com/presentation/d/1K0gjRxzpZqkudUN376Alx-oI8NrGtS7DmqbjDlccNUo/edit?usp=sharing).

 ## What is it for?

 SyncIt is a library to enable you to easily add synchronization to your (offline / phonegap or live) web Apps.
 This may be for allowing multiple users / devices to work offline or because the app has a live editing session with other users.